AlanZhl/Attempt_SearchEngine/README.md

 ## Infrastructure
 The overall project is written in __Python__, and supported by __Flask__.

-The web crawler uses Selenium to simulate user login and to retrieve the static / dynamic contents from the original website.
+The web crawler uses Selenium to retrieve the static / dynamic contents from the original website.
 Once the contents are collected, they are proceeded locally with Beautiful Soup (bs4).

 The front-end pages are displayed as html files with CSS styles.
 Bootstrap is chosen for page rendering.
 The results of interaction between front-end and back-end APIs are reflected in web pages with the help of Jinja2 template rendering engine, which is provided by Flask.